JuliaDatabases/LevelDB2.jl/README.md

 ## Batches

-`LevelDB` supports grouping a number of put operations into a write batch, the batch will either succeed as a whole or fail altogether, behaving like an atomic update.
+`LevelDB2` supports grouping a number of put operations into a write batch, the batch will either succeed as a whole or fail altogether, behaving like an atomic update.